-At December 31, 2019, the Company had 150 foreign currency forward contracts outstanding under Chemours' cash flow hedge program with an aggregate notional U.S. dollar equivalent of \$124, and an average maturity of five months.
-At December 31, 2018, the Company had 75 foreign currency forward contracts outstanding under Chemours' cash flow hedge program with an aggregate notional U.S. dollar equivalent of \$143, and an average maturity of four months.
-The Company recognized pre-tax gains of \$6 and \$10 for the years ended December 31, 2019 and 2018, respectively, on its cash flow hedge within accumulated other comprehensive loss.
-For the years ended December 31, 2019 and 2018, \$10 and \$4 of gain was reclassified to the cost of goods sold from accumulated other comprehensive loss, respectively.
+At December 31, 2020, the Company had 144 foreign currency forward contracts outstanding under its cash flow hedge program with an aggregate notional U.S. dollar equivalent of \$101, and an average maturity of four months.
+At December 31, 2019, the Company had 150 foreign currency forward contracts outstanding under its cash flow hedge program with an aggregate notional U.S. dollar equivalent of \$124, and an average maturity of five months.
+Chemours recognized a pre-tax loss of \$4 and pre-tax gains of \$6 and \$10 for the years ended December 31, 2020, 2019, and 2018, respectively, within accumulated other comprehensive loss.
+For the years ended December 31, 2020, 2019, and 2018, \$3, \$10, and \$4 of gain was reclassified to the cost of goods sold from accumulated other comprehensive loss, respectively.

-The Company expects to reclassify an approximate \$3 of net gain from accumulated other comprehensive loss to the cost of goods sold over the next 12 months, based on current foreign currency exchange rates.
+The Company expects to reclassify an approximate \$5 of net loss from accumulated other comprehensive loss to the cost of goods sold over the next 12 months, based on current foreign currency exchange rates.